 Is Italy Safe to Visit For Tourists?

-Italy is considered to be one of the safest countries in Europe.
+Despite being home to over 58 million people, Italy is still considered one of Europe’s safest countries.
 The crime index measures the safety of countries, and the higher the number, the more dangerous it is.
-Italy has a crime index of 46.2 compared to Great Britain’s 46.6, France’s 54.4, or even the United States’ 48.8.
+Italy is the 32nd safest country in the world with a crime index of 46.2 compared to Great Britain’s 46.6, France’s 54.4, or even the United States’ 48.8.

 Unfortunately, some parts of Italy have a terrible reputation for being unsafe.
 For example, Naples was once notorious for being full of micro crime, but now this is not the case anymore.